 The current drought conditions resulted in the lowest allocation in the more than 50-year history of the SWP.
-To accelerate development of local supplies, staff recommends entering into reimbursable agreements with member agencies for the development of ready-to-proceed local projects that help manage demands on Metropolitan's system, and increase regional reliability and availability.
+To accelerate development of local supplies, Metropolitan would enter into reimbursable agreements with member agencies for the development of ready-to-proceed local projects that reduce future demand on imported water deliveries and on Metropolitan, and increase regional reliability and availability.
 Metropolitan's participation would help meet member agencies' strategic needs by expediting development of projects.
 Metropolitan would offer a variety of technical and financial services.